rebelsky/sams-assorted-musings-reflections/posse-termination.md

 ---

+At the same time, I realize that there are decisions that have to be made and that the reasons can't be shared widely.
+Certainly, personnel decisions often fall within that category; it is definitely inappropriate to indicate publicly why someone no longer works at the College.
+Still, it seems like a decision of this magnitude could involve at least a few faculty members.
+(Perhaps it did, and they just don't want to tell us who they are for fear of mob mentality.)

+---

 I agree with Doug Cutchins that there's nothing we can do to restore the partnership, and must instead look toward what we can do in the future.
 I hope that we will explore the role of shared governance